act-rules/act-rules.github.io/_rules/descriptive-heading-b49b2e.md

 #### Passed Example 6

-Heading marked up with `role="heading"` that describes the topic or purpose of its [section of the content](#section-of-content).
+Heading marked up with `role="heading"` that describes the topic or purpose of its [section of the content][].
 The heading is positioned off screen and is [included in the accessibility tree][].

 ```html
 <span role="heading" aria-level="1" style="position: absolute; top: -9999px; left: -9999px;">Opening Hours</span>